MildEyelight/project_health/README.md

 Linux Firefox

 ## Usage
-input id and password in run.sh bash main.sh
+input id and password in cron.sh

+bash main.sh
 (the script will run randomly during 7:00~8:00)